 [2112.10741] GLIDE: Towards Photorealistic Image Generation and Editing with Text-Guided Diffusion Models (arxiv.org)

-According to the papers, the only public dataset (there might be more that the company doesn’t want to publish in public) that has been used to train DALLE 2 is the so called COCO-dataset.
+According to the papers, the only public dataset (there might be more than the company doesn’t want to publish in public) that has been used to train DALLE 2 is the so-called COCO-dataset.

 This is a dataset that was collected as part of a project sponsored by Microsoft and others.
 Sorry to become a bit technical now, but the dataset consists of two things: